Syntax Guide

 String

-Specify the pipeline name, default is pipeline.
+Specifies the pipeline name, defaults to pipeline.
 When there are multiple parallel pipelines, the default pipeline names are pipeline, pipeline-1, pipeline-2, and so on.
-You can define name to distinguish different pipelines.
+You can define name to specify a pipeline name to distinguish different pipelines.

 runner